tobek/laminae/notes.md

     - AKA https://en.wikipedia.org/wiki/Tetralemma
 - breaking down all of these https://google.github.io/filament/Filament.md.html maybe LNP or NNC
 - https://en.wikipedia.org/wiki/Four_causes - material, formal, moving, purpose - NNC and/or LND or LNP
-- formlessness vs EXTREMELY existent
+- formlessness vs EXTREMELY existent LNP
 - is total absence of habit freedom? or is it its own kind of tyranny? funes el memorioso is relevant.
 CXX
 - realm outside of cause-and-effect? maybe lawful or neutral somehow?
-LEP maybe, or else CNC or CGC. used in CNC but open to it going elsewhere.
+CNC or CGC. used in CNC but open to it going elsewhere.
 LGC?
 - "water always finds a crack" - LND or LED or NEC
 - GEB, achilles gets one meta wish, asks for wish not to be granted, and then "an event — or is 'event' the word for it? — takes place which cannot be described, and hence no attempt will be made to describe it." the result is that the universe crashes, and the characters wind up somewhere totally different - mentioned in LGC, it crashed in the past, could reuse though
 - emergence LGC